16 August 2018

 Dipl.-Ing.
 Pao-Yu Oei

 Students interested in the technical and economical aspects of energy and resources

 - Understanding energy transitions towards decarbonization on a local and global scale

 - Quantitative methods for assessment of policy decisions

 - Working in a transdisciplinary environment

 5 ECTS (European Credit Transfer System) for the academic course.
 7 ECTS if booked along with the optional Start German: Language Course.
-8 ECTS if booked along with the optional Managing Innovations and Creating Innovative Business Models course or the DesignBuild - Community Spaces with Refugees course.
+8 ECTS if booked along with the optional Managing Innovations, Arduino for Interactive Media or the DesignBuild - Community Spaces with Refugees course.

 EUR 1850: The course fee covers our cultural programme, which features visits to museums (entry tickets covered), guided walking tours of Berlin, a sightseeing boat tour, a visit to the German Parliament (Bundestag), and a trip to the city of Potsdam.
 Day trips to Dresden or Leipzig will be subject to additional costs and will not be covered by the course fee.
 Programmes can be combined with four-week courses (11 June - 5 July) or two-week courses (9-20 July).
 See our full programme for details.